-We have mentioned 5 steps to check Windows 10 version/build number of your computer.
-By the way, these commands work on the Server versions such as Windows 2012 R2, Windows 2016 and 2019 as well.
-Checking the build number and comparing with the latest release from Microsoft will ensure that your system is up-to-date with all features and security patches from Microsoft that is highly recommended at the moment.
+We mentioned six steps to check your computer’s Windows version/build number.
+These commands also work on the Server versions such as Windows 2012 R2, Windows 2016 and 2019/2022.
+Checking the build number and comparing it with the latest release from Microsoft will ensure that your system is up-to-date with all features and security patches from Microsoft that are highly recommended.